siddharthlh24/electrochemical-impedance-fitting-embedded/README.md

 Simulate Electrochemical Impedance Spectroscopy (EIS) data using the Randle Cell model with Warburg impedance.
 We use a freqeuncy sweep from 0.1 to 10khz AC stimulus and impedance measurement (10 measurements logspace spread).
 Define true values for the model parameters: Rs (Solution Resistance), Rp (Polarization Resistance), Cdl (Double Layer Capacitance), and sigma (Warburg Coefficient).
 Generate noisy simulated impedance data for fitting.
 This is done on purpose, measurements arent ever perfect.
 Use Least Squares Fitting (via fminsearch) to estimate the model parameters by minimizing the difference between noisy data and model predictions.
+We start with an initial guess.
+The aim is to iterative improve on the initial guess until we reach close to the true values.
 The estimation process adjusts the parameters to best match the simulated data.
 Output estimated values for Rs, Rp, Cdl, and sigma after optimization.